ScottKolo/suitesparse-matrix-collection-website/SuiteSparseWebsiteREADME.md

  * **GitHub.** The code for the website is maintained on GitHub at [github.com/ScottKolo/suitesparse-matrix-collection-website](https://github.com/ScottKolo/suitesparse-matrix-collection-website).
  * **Semaphore CI.** Semaphore CI (for Continuous Integration) runs the website's test suite after every push to GitHub.
 This ensures an independent system can run the website and it can function properly.
- * **Heroku.** Once the website test suite passes on Semaphore CI, the website is automatically deployed on Heroku at [suitesparse-test.herokuapps.com](https://suitesparse-test.herokuapps.com).
+ * **Heroku (Test).** Once the website test suite passes on Semaphore CI, the website is automatically deployed on Heroku at [suitesparse-test.herokuapps.com](https://suitesparse-test.herokuapps.com).
 This allows the developer to check that the website is functioning as expected and renders correctly when deployed to an independent system.
- * **Sparse.** When the developer feels confident that the website is ready for deployment, they can deploy to the production server Sparse at [sparse.tamu.edu](https://sparse.tamu.edu).
+ * **Heroku (Production).** When the developer feels confident that the website is ready for deployment, they can deploy manually to the production server on Heroku (suitesparse-collection-website).
+This production server is accessible through [sparse.tamu.edu](https://sparse.tamu.edu).

-### Sparse Server Infrastructure
+### Collection Webserver Infrastructure

-The Sparse server (sparse.tamu.edu) has three virtual machines running on it that serve the following purposes:

- * **pmatrix-www** (publicly visible as sparse.tamu.edu) runs Apache and serves the Ruby on Rails application.
- * **pmatrix-ds** (publicly visible as sparse-ds.tamu.edu) runs Apache and serves as the file server (or data store, hence _ds_).
-Any large files not solely associated with the website are served from this virtual machine.
- * **pmatrix-dbsrv** runs MySQL and provides the website's database backend.
-This server is not publicly visible.

-For the remainder of this document, we will use "Sparse," "sparse.tamu.edu," and "pmatrix-www" interchangeably.
-The other virtual machines should rarely, if ever, need to be modified.
-If a problem is suspected on those virtual machines, Parasol support should be contacted.
+The website requires three servers to work together.

+**TODO...**

 ### Ruby on Rails Application Infrastructure